shaikwasef/gitapp/README.md

 In the chrome and safari browsers users may come across the error "Refused to set unsafe header "User-Agent"".
 This is because the GitHub Api rejects any request without a User-Agent header [(read here)](https://docs.github.com/en/rest/overview/resources-in-the-rest-api#user-agent-required) .
 However chrome and safari do not allow manual setting of the user-agent header and set their own user-agent header hence the error refused to set unsafe header occurs.

 ## Rate Limiting<a name = "rate_limit"></a>
 Currently the application has a request limit of 5000 requests per hour because of limitations setup by GitHub API [(read here)](https://docs.github.com/en/rest/overview/resources-in-the-rest-api#rate-limiting).
-Requests exceeding the 403 limit are responded with a HTTP 403 error code.
+Requests exceeding the 403 limit are responded with a HTTP 403 error code .